harsh230798/SpaceX_project/README.md

 # SpaceX
 <a href='https://en.wikipedia.org/wiki/SpaceX'>SpaceX</a> is an America based coororation.
 In this project i am researching about how can SpaceX be a cheap launcher.
+In this project we mainly research on <a href='https://en.wikipedia.org/wiki/SpaceX'>SpaceX</a> most popular launch vehicle <a href='https://en.wikipedia.org/wiki/Falcon_9'>Falcon 9</a>, it is a reusable, two-stage medium lift launch vehicle that can carry cargo and crew into Earth orbit, produced by American aerospace company <a href='https://en.wikipedia.org/wiki/SpaceX'>SpaceX</a>.